-10. Dress Code: Dress or personal hygiene that fails to meet the established safety or health standards of specific classes or activities offered by the college.
+10. Dress Code: Dress or personal hygiene that fails to meet the established safety or standards of health specific classes or activities offered by the college.

 - 11. Leaving Children Unattended: Leaving children unattended or unsupervised in campus buildings or on campus grounds unless enrolled or participating in authorized campus activities. - 12.
 Violation of Laws, Directives, and Signage: